The Delegate Assembly

 The Delegate Assembly is the major policy-making body of the Association.
 Two regular meetings of the NJSBA delegates are held each year, in May/June and November/December, at a time and place determined by the Board of Directors.
 The May/June meeting is deemed the annual meeting of the NJSBA.
 The delegates determine policies on issues received for the Delegate Assembly agenda in resolutions, committee reports, and policies for sunset review.
 The resulting policy language is included in NJSBA’s Manual of Positions and Policies on Education.
 The delegates may also act to amend the NJSBA Bylaws.

-The officers (Executive Committee) are elected for two-year terms at the May/June meeting in even-numbered years.
+The officers (Executive Committee) are elected for two-year terms at the May/June meeting in odd-numbered years.
 Special elections are held to fill midterm vacancies.

 Fifty delegates representing at least 11 counties constitute a quorum for transaction of business at all meetings of the delegates.
 Privileges of the floor are accorded only to certified delegates.
 Past presidents of the Association, members of the Board of Directors, the president or other designee from a county school boards association, and members of the NJSBA staff are accorded speaking privileges only.
 Any other person may be accorded speaking privileges upon request made by a delegate and approved by majority vote.